This lesson contains 18 slides, with text slides and 1 video.

 This is the extract from "The Fourth Night" that corresponds with the scene.

-Pick a mood word that reflects the extract or a part of the extract.
+Pick an adjective that reflects the extract or a part of the extract.
 Consider how the mood changes during the extract.
+Maybe you want to pick two.

 Write down in your exercise book three choices that the author makes in structure which highlight the mood of the scene.